modprods/grapho-user-guide/README.md

 Grapho tools are being used to update the service framework for Australia's national multimedia collection, including a knowledge graph and a topological machine learning pipeline.

+*Neo4j*

+Neo4j field engineers and marketing managers use Grapho XR to  trade show visitor

 *A Clever Label*

 Grapho XR's first iteration was as the core mechanic behind Mod's VR investigative documentary, (A Clever Label (2021))[https://acleverlabel.com], available on Steam.

+*Mod*

+Property graphs form a core component of Mod's studio pipeline - tracking physical and digital IP as well as managing storyworlds and productions.

 # Troubleshooting